 The grade for the course is based entirely on exams and assignments.
 There will be no programming projects in this class.
-There will be several assignments, a few "pop" quizzes", one midterm, and a final exam.
-Only some of the assignments will count towards the grade in the class, and their total value towards the grade is 10%.
+There will be a few assignments, a few quizzes, one midterm, and a final exam.
+Assignments may or may not count towards the grade in the class, and their total value towards the grade is 10%.
 The midterm and final exams are each 35% of the total grade and cover the first and second half of the course material respectively.
 Exams will be based upon the class lectures and the required readings.
 The table below defines the weights assigned to each component:

 Component Weight Towards Grade

 assignments 10%

 quizzes 20%

-$midterm\ exam$ 35%
+midterm exam 35%

 final exam 35%